-B2B companies with a compelling value proposition in a market including from a few thousands to a few hundred thousands prospect accounts should embrace account-based outbound prospecting to strenghten their sales process and accelerate organic revenue growth.
-Referencing a case study from the flexible packaging industry this article outlines how to develop an investment case for B2B outbound prospecting to validate the significant upside potential and understand how to manage the downside financial risk.
+B2B companies with a compelling value proposition in markets including from a few thousands to a few hundred thousands prospect accounts should embrace account-based outbound prospecting to strenghten their sales process and accelerate organic revenue growth.
+Referencing a case study from the flexible packaging industry, this article outlines how to develop an investment case for B2B outbound prospecting to validate the significant upside potential and understand how to manage the potential downside financial risk.

 In a previous article we covered the basics of outbound prospecting, its impact on market revenue consolidation, and introduced the case study we'll continue to reference in this article.

 For many leading B2B companies, building an outbound prospecting capability is a strategic investment with significant upside value and marginal downside financial risk that typically requires some external professional support and some internal changes in sales culture and budgeting practices to execute successfully.

 There are few middle market B2B companies that use a methodology that manages the end-to-end process of selling as efficiently and effectively as they could.
 To be both efficient and effective, companies need to standardize the entire customer-facing relationship (including marketing, sales, and customer success) and achieve continuous improvements in those functions in the same way as to what has become normal in other functions like supply chain or procurement: using data driven, standardized, and intelligently automated processes.

 Yet in practice, the overwhelming majority of sales teams at B2B companies in all industries still rely on a few superstar performers who deliver the lion’s share of results.
 These superstars leverage personal networks and intuitive judgment developed over decades in their industry to drive performance.

 Superstar sales professionals are a great and valuable resource.
 However, the problem with this model is that superstars are expensive and hard to find and that the performance of systems relying exclusively on them is often highly variable and difficult to sustain over time.